evmts/tevm-monorepo/packages/base-client/docs/type-aliases/BaseClient.md

 > `readonly` **getChainCommon**: () => `Promise`\<`TevmChainCommon`\<`TChain`\>\>

 Returns the chain being used by the client.
-This type extends both viem `Chain` and ethereumjs `Common` This is the same object on `getVm().common`
+THis type extends both viem `Chain` and ethereumjs `Common` This is the same object on `getVm().common`

 #### Returns